aleponce4/LIBS-Data-Analysis/README.md

 I'd like to extend my gratitude to:

 - **Onteko Inc.** for providing the resources that made the development of this software possible.
-- **Teresa Flores Reyes** for her invaluable spectroscopy expertise, guidance throughout the project, and for conducting the essential experimentation that led to the development of the elemental databases.
+- **Teresa Flores, Phd** for her invaluable spectroscopy expertise, guidance throughout the project, and for conducting the essential experimentation that led to the development of the elemental databases.